Red Žiča monastery

-Since the Žiča monastery is the holy place, the visitors have to take care of the dress code and behavior.
+Since the Žiča monastery is a holy place, the visitors have to take care of the dress code and behaviour.

-As I have mentioned before, taking photos inside the church is not allowed, and smoking in the monastery complex and the use of mobile phones in the church are not allowed either.
+As I have mentioned before, taking photos inside the church is not allowed.
+Also, smoking in the monastery complex and the use of mobile phones in the church are not allowed either.

 Today the monastery Žiča is the largest women’s monastery in Serbia.
-Actually, about 40 nuns live there and take care of the monastery.
+About 40 nuns live there and take care of the monastery.
 Many of them are college-educated.
-In the souvenir shop, you can find the products made by nuns in Žiča, such as the icons, books, the juices without additives, wines, brandy, jam, liqueurs, soaps, balms, creams, and various souvenirs.
-You can order these items on their online shop as well.
+In the souvenir shop, you can find the products made by nuns in Žiča, such as icons, books, juices without additives, wines, brandy, jam, liqueurs, soaps, balms, creams, and various souvenirs.
+You can order these items from their online shop as well.

 The red monastery Žiča

-Our visit to Žiča monastery that sunny and warm day was a great experience.
+Our visit to Žiča monastery on that sunny and warm day was a great experience.